york-cs-dams/practicals/fundamentals/rspec/1_basics.md

 Note that the final test case has not been completed.
 Add an assertion of the form `expect(...).to eq(X)`.

-Run your tests with `vado rake test:rspectut`.
+Run your tests with `vado rake test:rspec:calculator`.
 You should see the following output:

 ```
 ...